anewgithubname/3202RLCI/Reviewer3.md

 e.g, a linear model or a neural net.
 We previously followed the convenctions of standard divergence GANs where $d$'s space is not particularly specified but now we added this explainations in the revision.

+加引用，说别人也是这么写的。

 >I do not understand how the proof of Theorem 3.1

 Thanks for pointing it out.
-The proof might not be really straightforward for people who are not familiar with continuty equation.
+Below are come detailed explanations.

+> but nothing indicates that the gradient flow tends to this equilibrium.

 First, consider the Fokker Planck equation in Eq (3),

 $$